signalfx/signalfx-detector-syncer/README.rst

 detector: updates to the same file will update the existing detector.
 Creating a new file creates a new detector; removing a file removes the corresponding detector from SignalFx.

+Detectors managed by the syncer are identified within SignalFx by multiple tags:

+* a ``signalfx-detector-syncer`` tag, present on all detectors created and managed by the detector syncer;
+* a ``from:<filename>`` tag, specific to a particular detector, which ties the detector to the file it came from in the synced directory;
+* optionally, a ``<team>`` identifier tag that further scopes the detector (see below *Team scoping*).

 JSON
 ^^^^